maxkulish/go-optimization-guide/docs/index.md

 # Patterns and Techniques for Writing High-Performance Applications with Go

-The **Go App Optimization Series** is a collection of technical articles aimed at helping developers write faster, more efficient Go applications.
+The **Go App Optimization Guide** is a collection of technical articles aimed at helping developers write faster, more efficient Go applications.
 Whether you're building high-throughput APIs, microservices, or distributed systems, this series offers practical patterns, real-world use cases, and low-level performance insights to guide your optimization efforts.

 While Go doesn’t expose as many knobs for performance tuning as languages like C++ or Rust, it still provides **plenty of opportunities** to make your applications significantly faster.
 From memory reuse and allocation control to efficient networking and concurrency patterns, Go offers a pragmatic set of tools for writing high-performance code.